Orange Crush (novel): Plot summary

 Marlon's newfound candor and lack of fealty to Florida's "fat cats" leads to several attempts to assassinate him, several of which are stopped by Jack/Serge.
 His change of heart also wins over Elizabeth Sinclair, a former aide at the public relations firm owned by Marlon's father's best friend.
-She and Marlon fall in love, and a potentially messy break-up with Marlon's fiancee, Babs Belvedere, is averted when she ends up falling for Jack/Serge instead.
+She and Marlon fall in love, and a potentially messy break-up with Marlon's fiancée, Babs Belvedere, is averted when she ends up falling for Jack/Serge instead.

-On election night, Serge regains his memory and tackles Marlon's last would-be assassin, a young Latin American woman who escaped to the U.S. and found the men who had gang-raped and tortured her living well in South Florida under false identities supplied by the CIA (one of several callous acts that Marlon rubber stamped before his reformation).
-Serge convinces her to direct her wrath at Frank Lloyd Sirocco, a convicted murderer scheduled for execution who faked evidence of his innocence, won a last-minute exoneration from Marlon, then called to rub his guilt in the governor's face.
+On election night, Serge regains his memory and tackles Marlon's last would-be assassin.
+She was a young Latin American woman who escaped to the U.S., and found the men who had gang-raped and tortured her, living well in South Florida under false identities supplied by the CIA (one of several callous acts that Marlon rubber-stamped before his reformation).
+Serge convinces her to direct her wrath at Frank Lloyd Sirocco, a convicted murderer scheduled for execution.
+Sirocco faked evidence of his innocence, won a last-minute exoneration from Marlon, then called to rub his guilt in the governor's face.

 Marlon loses the election to Tatum by a slim margin, and concedes defeat, departing Tallahassee with Elizabeth.
-Escrow's efforts on Marlon's behalf end with Escrow being arrested with illicit heroin and bags full of stolen ballots.
-In the epilogue, Marlon and Elizabeth marry, and continue to tour the country in the motorhome, holding jobs as guest political commentators on CNN; a few months later, a documentary on the campaign wins Best Documentary at the Academy Awards; watching the ceremony on television, Detective Mahoney sees Serge mount the stage to accept the award, and takes off after him once more.
+Escrow's efforts, on Marlon's behalf, end with him being arrested with illicit heroin and bags full of stolen ballots.
+In the epilogue, Marlon and Elizabeth marry, and continue to tour the country in the motorhome, holding jobs as guest political commentators on CNN.
+A few months later, a documentary on the campaign wins Best Documentary at the Academy Awards; watching the ceremony on television, Detective Mahoney sees Serge mount the stage to accept the award, and takes off after him once more.